SnowyMouse/invader/README.md

 However, we do ask that you consider testing invader-build so we can improve it to a point where it can be a better and free replacement for tool.exe.

+### Why don't I get notified of updates?
+Automatic updates sound like a good idea, but there are a few issues with this.

+It is obvious that, if the update server is hijacked, they can put malware on these servers.
+Using signatures will protect current builds from automatically updating as it would fail validation, and this is what many auto update implementations utilize.

+However, there is still the matter that, every time the software is used, the software communicates a server.
+This, in fact, is an issue that current builds of the Halo: CE mod tools.
+If you use software from the Halo: CE mod tools, it will tell Steam to set your playing status to the Halo: CE mod tools.

+This also incurs some additional overhead when starting the software.
+Imagine having to ping a server hundreds of times in a second whenever using a `find` invocation.

+And, of course, there are tons of security considerations whenever we want to connect to anything on a network.

+And lastly (and the biggest reason), while we try to ensure our builds are not too buggy, there is always a chance you could automatically update into a totally broken build of Invader.

+For these reasons, we have decided to not implement automatic updating.

 [Staying up-to-date]: #staying-up-to-date
 [Contributing]: #contributing
 [Getting Invader]: #getting-invader